Rakhine State Cultural Museum

-The Rakhine State Cultural Museum is a museum in Myanmar that serves as a repository for the cultural heritage of the Rakhine people, including their history, cultural traditions, and costumes.
-Located in Sittwe, in Rakhine State, the museum was opened on 19 February 1996.
-The admission fee is $2 US and opening hours are from 10:00 am to 3:30 pm, Tuesday through Sunday.
+The Rakhine State Cultural Museum (Burmese: ရခိုင်ပြည်နယ် ယဉ်ကျေးမှုပြတိုက်) is a museum in Myanmar that serves as a repository for the cultural heritage of the Rakhine people, including their history, cultural traditions, and costumes.
+Located in Sittwe, in Rakhine State, the museum was built in 1990 and opened on 19 February 1996.

 History

 The precursor to the museum, the Arakan State Cultural Museum and Library, was first established in Kyaukphyu Township in 1955.
 Its initial purpose was to provide literary resources for students of Kyaukpyhu College, support thesis research for academic degrees, and contribute to historical studies.
 In 1978, the museum was relocated to Akyab (now Sittwe) with the approval of the executive committee of the people's council and the Department of Cultural Institute.

-The museum's groundbreaking ceremony occurred on 1 December 1990, marking the beginning of construction for a new, dedicated museum facility, to conserve the ancient cultural heritage of the Rakhine people, explore their traditions and customs, and disseminate cultural knowledge.
+The museum's groundbreaking ceremony occurred on 1 December 1990, marking the beginning of construction for a new, dedicated museum facility, to conserve the ancient cultural heritage of the Rakhine people, their customs, and disseminate cultural knowledge.
 The four-storey building, measuring 116x84 ft with a height of 52 ft, was constructed with a government investment of K50.20 million.
 It officially opened its doors to the public on 19 February 1996.

-In 2023, the museum suffered minor damage as a result of Cyclone Mocha.
+In 2023, the museum suffered minor damage in Cyclone Mocha.